Replica

-A 1:1 replica is an exact copy of an object, made out of the same raw materials, whether a molecule, a work of art, or a commercial product.
+A replica is an exact (usually 1:1 in scale) copy or remake of an object, made out of the same raw materials, whether a work of art, or a commercial product.
 The term is also used for copies that closely resemble the original, without claiming to be identical.
-Also has the same weight and size as original.
+Copies or reproductions of documents, books, manuscripts, maps or art prints are called facsimiles.

 Replicas have been sometimes sold as originals, a type of fraud.
 Most replicas have more innocent purposes.
 Fragile originals need protection, while the public can examine a replica in a museum.
 Replicas are often manufactured and sold as souvenirs.

-An inverted replica complements the original by filling its gaps.
-Sometimes the original never existed.
-It is logically impossible for there to be a replica of something that never existed.
-Replicas and reproductions can be related to any form of licensing an image for others to use, whether it is through photos, postcards, prints, miniature or full size copies they represent a resemblance of the original object.

 Not all incorrectly attributed items are intentional forgeries.
 In the same way that a museum shop might sell a print of a painting or a replica of a vase, copies of statues, paintings, and other precious artifacts have been popular through the ages.

 However, replicas have often been used illegally for forgery and counterfeits, especially of money and coins, but also commercial merchandise such as designer label clothing, luxury bags and accessories, and luxury watches.
 In arts or collectible automobiles, the term "replica" is used for discussing the non-original recreation, sometimes hiding its real identity.